Martin Bruckmanns, 1969, is a german photographer who moved years ago to Italy to study Visual Communication at the Istituto Europeo di Design, Turin.

 Still based in Turin he’s collaborating with several advertising-studios and working as a freelancer.

-His personal project “frameS8” is a photographic artwork he developed taking Super 8 films that he has collected over the years as their point of departure.
+The personal project “frameS8” is a photographic artwork Martin Bruckmanns developed taking Super 8 films that he has collected over the years as their point of departure.

 In the 1935 essay “The Work of Art in the Age of Its Reproducibility” Walter Benjamin wrote that in a film, close-ups and slow motion reveal things that would otherwise only be perceived in the subconscious.
 By revealing the optical unconscious, the philosopher compares close-ups and slow motion to psychoanalysis, through which we experience the drives and the unconscious.